gitpichardo/jigsawstack-demo/README.md

 ## Acknowledgments

-- JigsawStack for providing the AI services
+- The JigsawStack team for providing the incredable AI-powered API services
 - The Next.js team for their excellent framework